Dana-Klesly/my-prose/my-first-app/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [YOUR EMAIL HERE].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [dndonklesy@gmail.com].
 All complaints will be reviewed and investigated promptly and fairly.

 ## Attribution

-This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 2.1, available at https://www.contributor-covenant.org/version/2/1/code_of_conduct.html.
+This Code of Conduct is adapted from the [Dana KLsely] version 2.1, available at https://www.contributor-covenant.org/version/2/1/code_of_conduct.html.